cfusi/nifi-lab/README.md

     `docker network create --driver bridge nifi-net`

-    All the containers will connect to this network
+    All the containers will connect to the network `nifi-net`
 - Run the Zookeeper container (needed for Kafka):
     ```
   docker run \